Nootropic profile

 Lecithin is a phospholipid complex found abundantly in egg yolks and soybeans.
 It is a rich source of choline and phosphatidylcholine, both essential for acetylcholine synthesis, brain cell membrane integrity, and healthy cognitive function throughout life.

-The key benefits of Lecithin include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Lecithin are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.